tari-labs/tari-university/src/digital-assets/confidential-assets/PITCHME.md

 ## Confidential Transactions Overview

-@div[text-left]

-Confidential assets propose a scheme where multiple non-interchangeable asset types can be supported within a single transaction within one blockchain.

-<div class="LineHeight20per"> <br></div>

-It offers private base layer atomic asset trades: Alice pay Bob $ 100 $ of asset type $ A $ for $ 50 $ of asset type $ B $ in a single transaction, both participants using a single wallet.
-No relationship between output asset types can be established or inferred by not having multiple single-asset transactions.

-<div class="LineHeight20per"> <br></div>

-Confidential assets prohibits censorship of transactions involving specific asset types, and keeps low volume asset transactions private where users could be identified very easily.

-<div class="LineHeight20per"> <br></div>

-Assets can be issued; associating a maximum of one issuance with the spending of a specific UTXO ensures uniqueness (prevent inflation).
-Assets can also be re-issued (increased or decreased) if asset reissuance token is generated together with the initial asset issuance.

-@divend

-+++

-@div[text-left]

-The asset type to pay fees must be revealed in each transaction, but all fees could be paid in only one asset type, thus preserving privacy.
-Payment authorization is achieved by means of input signatures.

 <div class="LineHeight20per"> <br></div>

 <u>Confidential transactions</u> made confidential by replacing each UTXO with a homomorphic commitment (e.g. Pedersen Commitment), and made robust against overflow and inflation attacks by using efficient ZK range proofs (e.g. Bulletproofs).